Willkommen, bienvenue, welcome!

 - Movie Bonus Song: "Mein Herr", "Maybe this Time" and "Money Money".

 - "Not If They Enjoyed It" Rationalization: Played with.
 Fritz - under the advice of Sally - 'pounces' on Natalia one afternoon.
 Natalia describes herself as initially being shocked but quickly realising she enjoys it.
 Although it straddles the line, there's no reason to think Natalia couldn't have rejected him if she wanted to - or that Fritz wouldn't have stopped if Natalia made it clear she wasn't interested.

 - Not-So-Harmless Villain: Nazis.Brian: You still think you can control them?

 - Quieter Than Silence: The credits roll in complete silence.

-- Really Gets Around: When Sally gives Natalia the German word for 'fornication', Brian has this to say."Trust that to be the one German word you pronounce perfectly."
+- Really Gets Around: When Sally gives Natalia the German word for 'fornication', Brian has this to say.

 - Shirtless Scene: Brian is shirtless in a trip to the lake house, in the first instance that implies Maximilian has an attraction to him.

 - Sophisticated as Hell: "I think your paper and you party are pure crap, sir!"

 - Triang Relations: Sally/Maximillian/Brian are in a Type 8 relationship, although it's far from harmonious.

 - Wham Line:Brian: Oh, screw Maximillian!Sally: (primly) I do.Brian: (chuckles) ... so do I.(Sally's eyes widen in realization)